 If screen size is your priority, you are never going to be able to get a TV that fits the 300” screen requirement.
 But a good full HD projector will.
 Of course, it will never be like watching a TV, especially during the daytime.
 But then where will you get a TV screen this size under $1000?

-After spending 20 hours testing 38 home projectors, we were able to shortlist the top 6 that can fulfill all the requirements you might have.
+After spending 20 hours testing 20 home theatre projectors, we were able to shortlist the top 6 that can fulfill all the requirements you might have.
 When we test a projector, we give the most important to 2 attributes – brightness and contrast ratio.
-These two attributes decide how the daytime viewing will be.
-After that, we concentrate on the color accuracy.
+These two attributes decide how daytime viewing will be.
+After that, we concentrate on color accuracy.

 The Epson 1795F is super slim measuring just 11.5 x 8.4 x 1.7 inches.
 It comes with a carrying case but it can easily fit into a normal laptop bag along with your laptop.
 At 1.8 kg, it is not difficult to move it around.
 It is very comfortable to take it here and there and set up quickly wherever you want.

 The projector is made of plastic mostly with dotted print on top.
-The top of the projector has all the standard buttons including auto focus, volume control, navigation, screen size mute and a small release button for adjusting the projection angle.
-The front portion has a shutter which covers the lens when not in use.
-The ventilation is located along the sides and front of the projector.
+The top of the projector has all the standard buttons including autofocus, volume control, navigation, screen size mute and a small release button for adjusting the projection angle.
+The front portion has a shutter that covers the lens when not in use.
+The ventilation is located along the sides and in front of the projector.

 The back of the unit is where all the fun lies.
 At least, for us.
 It has got all the connectivity options like HDMI, VGA, Composite, USB-A 2.0 port and USB-B 2.0 port.
 The 2 USB ports ensure that you can connect a storage device and read material directly or connect the PC and use the gesture control feature of the projector.